What is a data architect? Skills, salaries, and how to become a data framework master

 Data architect role

 Data architects are senior visionaries who translate business requirements into technology requirements, and define data standards and principles, often in support of data or digital transformations.
 The data architect is responsible for visualizing and designing an organization’s enterprise data management framework, which describes the processes used to plan, specify, enable, create, acquire, maintain, use, archive, retrieve, control, and purge data.
+They have a holistic vision of the company’s data architecture, which describes the structure of an organization’s logical and physical data assets and data management resources.

-The data architect also “provides a standard common business vocabulary, expresses strategic requirements, outlines high-level integrated designs to meet those requirements, and aligns with enterprise strategy and related business architecture,” according to DAMA International’s Data Management Body of Knowledge.
+The data architect also provides a standard common business vocabulary, expresses strategic requirements, outlines high-level integrated designs to meet those requirements, and aligns with enterprise strategy and related business architecture, according to DAMA International’s Data Management Body of Knowledge.

 Data architect responsibilities

-According to Panoply, typical data architect responsibilities include:
+Typical data architect responsibilities include:

-translating business requirements into technical specifications, including data streams, integrations, transformations, databases, and data warehouses.
+• translating business requirements into technical specifications, including data streams, integrations, transformations, databases, and data warehouses.

-defining the data architecture framework, standards, and principles, including modeling, metadata, security, reference data such as product codes and client categories, and master data such as clients, vendors, materials, and employees.
+• defining the data architecture framework, standards, and principles, including modeling, metadata, security, reference data such as product codes and client categories, and master data such as clients, vendors, materials, and employees.

-defining reference architecture, which is a pattern others can follow to create and improve data systems.
+• defining reference architecture, which is a pattern others can follow to create and improve data systems.

-defining the data flows, or which parts of the organization generate data, that require data to function, how data flows are managed, and how data changes in transition.
+• defining the data flows, or which parts of the organization generate data, that require data to function, how data flows are managed, and how data changes in transition.

-collaborating and coordinating with multiple departments, stakeholders, partners, and external vendors.
+• collaborating and coordinating with multiple departments, stakeholders, partners, and external vendors.

 What are different types of data architect?

-Machine learning (ML) architects design scalable systems for use with ML and AI models.
+• ML architects design scalable systems for use with ML and AI models.

-Solutions data architects design and implement data solutions for specific business needs, including data warehouses, data marts, and data lakes.
+• Solutions data architects design and implement data solutions for specific business needs, including data warehouses, data marts, and data lakes.

-Application data architects design and implement data models for specific software applications.
+• Application data architects design and implement data models for specific software applications.

-Information/data governance architects establish and enforce data governance policies and procedures.
+• Information/data governance architects establish and enforce data governance policies and procedures.

-Analytics/data science architects design and implement data architecture that supports advanced analytics and data science applications, including ML and AI.
+• Analytics/data science architects design and implement data architecture that supports advanced analytics and data science applications, including ML and AI.

-Cloud data architects design and implement data architecture for cloud-based platforms such as AWS, Azure, and Google Cloud Platform.
+• Cloud data architects design and implement data architecture for cloud-based platforms such as AWS, Azure, and Google Cloud Platform.

-Data security architects work closely with security teams and IT teams to design data security architectures.
+• Data security architects work closely with security teams and IT teams to design data security architectures.

-Big data architects design and implement data architectures supporting the storage, processing, and analysis of large volumes of data.
+• Big data architects design and implement data architectures supporting the storage, processing, and analysis of large volumes of data.

 Data architect vs. data engineer